-- Repair of air conditioning systems or heat pump is an allowable Health & Safety Cost.
-Replacement or installation of air conditioning system is not an allowable Health & Safety Cost. - A maximum \$500 may be spent to repair heat pumps and central air conditioning systems, although approval to exceed this limitation will be reviewed on a case-by-case basis by the Nebraska Department of Environment and Energy prior to any work being implemented. - In renter occupied homes, if the cost to repair the central air conditioner or heat pump exceeds \$1,500, the owner may repair or replace the unit.
-However, if the central air conditioner or heat pump is replaced in accordance with the requirements of this Field Guide and Installation Standards, the Nebraska Weatherization Assistance Program (NeWAP) may contribute a maximum of \$1,500 to the replacement cost. - Use proper protocols (Manual J, NEAT/MHEA outputs, etc.) based on post-weatherization housing characteristics, including installing mechanical ventilation, when installing or replacing a heating or cooling appliance.
+- Repair of air conditioning systems is an allowable Health & Safety Cost. - A maximum \$500 may be spent to repair heat pumps and central air conditioning systems, although approval to exceed this limitation will be reviewed on a case-by-case basis by the Nebraska Department of Environment and Energy prior to any work being implemented. - In renter occupied homes, if the cost to repair the central air conditioner or heat pump exceeds \$800, the owner may repair or replace the unit.
+However, if the central air conditioner or heat pump is replaced in accordance with the requirements of this Field Guide and Installation Standards, the Nebraska Weatherization Assistance Program (NeWAP) may contribute a maximum of \$1,500 to the replacement cost. - Replacement of central air conditioning systems or heat pumps, in owner-occupied homes, where eligibility is verifiable through one of the following: - o redtag confirmation, - o written documentation provided by a qualified heating/cooling technician, or - o on-site sub-grantee inspection.